Dirk-/quasar-sharp/README.md

 ### Questions

-- Do I need to use builder instead of packager?
-I tried it, but it made no difference.
+- Do I need to use builder instead of packager? `asarUnpack` seems not to be available in packager.
 - Do I need yarn v3 (lovell: "_My current advice to anyone working on multi or cross platform Node.js apps is to use either yarn 3+ or pnpm to manage dependencies via the supportedArchitectures feature._")?
+Seems so.

 ### Progress